DynamicApis/SOS/README.md

 ##### Version 1.0
 - Built with strongly typed languages in mind to allow for easy binding on modern user interfaces and to make serialization as simple as it should be.
 - Designed in a resource oriented fashion to help encourage resource based REST service design.
-- Designed to logically group endpoints by their aggregate root (or root resource).
+- Designed to logically group endpoints by the resource that they interact with.
 - Allows creator to indicate version.
 - Allows creator to provide general text description of overall servie as well as each resource endpoint provided.
 - Allows creator to specify list of supported media types.